FarronF/limerick-council-meetings/meetings/2023/10/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 18th September 2023.md

 2022 – 2028, which is incorporated into Volume 6 of the Limerick Development Plan was

-developed based on a robust methodology to inform decision making on current and future--- 12
+developed based on a robust methodology to inform decision making on current and future
+---
+12

 housing supply.